Self-Guided

 5:30 PM

-Is there bathroom on board?
-Do you make a stop on the way?
+Is there a bathroom on the bus?

 Is this a guided trip?

 No, this is not a group trip, and what you do once you get off the bus is completely up to you.
 Please make sure to review all park information prior to your trip and keep track of time so that you don't miss the return bus.
+For more information please visit the Grand River Conservation Authority website .